-So due to the current viral outbreak, our very own Sensei Simon has put together a few videos.
+So during that viral outbreak(2021), our very own Sensei Simon has put together a few videos.

 An introduction to the Solo Dojo concept of training specific drills independently to feedback to higher quality performance in the actual dojo or in live use.
 Also an introduction to some basic tools and a very simple and basic, but absolutely fundamental movement.